Old buildings and un-used land

 What’s the problem ?

-The PROBLEM with this is that the SOC does NOT include ANY plans for building a NEW hospital on a greenfield site.
+The PROBLEM with this is that the current SOC (due to be released to the public 20th of June 2019) does NOT include ANY plans for building a NEW hospital on a greenfield site.
 It ONLY includes plans to either re-develop or re-build the site in Watford.
 The answer everyone in West Herts needs isn’t even in the SOC for comparison purposes.
 The reasons for this are long and difficult with lots of argument and counterargument from all over the place.

 Suffice it to say that WITHOUT the SOC having provision for a NEW hospital that is accessible to everyone in West Herts, we will not be satisfied.

 Taking in all of the debate, discussion and positions, it would seem as though the case for a greenfield site remains strong.